What are employment classification types in the workplace?

 Consider all aspects of the employer-employee relationship

-Before classifying employees, take time to determine the level of control you have over their work, the salary provided and the duration of their role.
+When reviewing roles, some organisations consider factors such as the type of work performed, the duration of the engagement, and internal processes.
 Additionally, consider their contracts, the type of work they perform and the benefits offered to avoid risk of misclassification.

 Stay aligned with the law

-This guide provides employers with a clearer sense of how to define both employment status and employment contracts.
-UK laws outline different conditions and regulations for different types of employment.
-It is helpful to review current official guidance when preparing worker or employee contracts
+This guide provides general information about employment status and contracts.
+Public sources describe different conditions associated with various types of employment.
+It is helpful to review current official guidance when preparing worker or employee contracts.